TyM13/mvp/mvp.md

 ### `POST`

-Adds a new comment to a upload,
+Adds a new tag to a upload,

 **Required Headers:**